mysticole928/CrowdStrike-CNAPP/Falcon-Container-Downloads.md

 The `--runtime` option defaults to `docker`

-When downloading the `falcon-imageanalyzer` omit the `--type` option.
+When downloading the `falcon-imageanalyzer` omit the `--platform` option.

 **To avoid confusion, always specify the sensor type to download.**